parrt/msds689/projects/kmeans/kmeans.md

 ```
        pred F  pred T
 Truth
-F         198      14
+F         196      16
-T          39     318
+T          31     326
-clustering accur 0.9068541300527241
+clustering accur 0.9173989455184535
 ```

-You are welcome to implement your own spectral clustering and then  you can use your own kmeans implementation.
+Using kmeans gets a similar result, but it's a good check to see if your similarity matrix coming out of the random forest is correct.

 ### Breiman's RF for unsupervised learning trick